johnroyha/group-chatting-app/README.md

 # Online Group Chatting Application

-This online group chatting Python application utilizes TCP connection to allow multiple concurrent client connections.
+This online group chatting Python application utilizes TCP and UDP connection to allow multiple concurrent client connections.
 The commands are shown below.

 • connect : The client connects to the CRDS on the CRDP.
 Once connected, the client can issue the CRDS commands discussed above, i.e., getdir, makeroom